All articles

 Merit-based scholarships are granted based on your academic or extracurricular achievements, including high grades, test scores, athletic or artistic accomplishments, or community service.
 These scholarships reward and encourage excellence and usually require students to meet specific eligibility criteria to be considered.

-On the other hand, need-based scholarships are awarded according to your financial need.
+Need-based scholarships are awarded according to your financial need.
 Therefore, factors such as your family income, assets, and other circumstances that may impact your ability to pay for college are factored into the eligibility decision.

 Eligibility for need-based scholarships is typically determined after you complete the Free Application for Federal Student Aid (FAFSA) or other financial aid applications like the CSS Profile.
 Need-based scholarships can help cover tuition, fees, room and board, and other college expenses for students who may not have the financial means to pay for college independently.